Why Your Dog Is Experiencing False Pregnancy Symptoms: Causes, Signs, and What to Do

 • Post-heat hormonal fluctuations — The most common cause, occurring naturally six to twelve weeks after a heat cycle ends

-• Certain medications — Some drugs, including progestins used to suppress heat cycles, can inadvertently trigger the condition
+• Certain medications — Some drugs, including progestins used to suppress heat cycles, can inadvertently trigger the condition by mimicking the progesterone surge that precedes it

 It’s worth noting that some breeds appear more predisposed to false pregnancies than others, though the condition can occur in any intact female dog.